Tuesday, March 7, 2023

 Attention matters.
 Where we focus our attention will make all the difference with whether we are successful investors.
 Miss the details and you miss the returns.
 Miss the right data and you will fail.
 Use the right information and you will be a success.
 Show the right attention and you are a winner.
 This is why we go back to the core statements from Herbert Simon.

 All the information is out there, you just need to know where to look and what to process.
 Unfortunately, the more information the less likely you will use all of it.
-Economist have turned this discussion into analysis of rational inattention; the acquisition or use of information is costly because we are cognitively limited, so you must choose wisely what information to look at.
+Economist have turned this discussion into an analysis of rational inattention; the acquisition or use of information is costly because we are cognitively limited, so you must choose wisely what information to look at.
 See "Rational Inattention: A Review"

 The effective quant strategy is one that knows where to place the right information attention to better process information versus the market.
 Winning at the inattention problem is focusing in on the right information and reducing noise at the right time.